-Current and deferred tax balances attributable to amounts recognised directly in equity are also recognised directly in equity. for the year ended 30 June 2007
+Current and deferred tax balances attributable to amounts recognised directly in equity are also recognised directly in equity.

 1.8.
 Goods and Services Tax ("GST")

 Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office.
 In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
 Receivables and payables in the balance sheet are shown inclusive of GST.
 Cash flows are presented in the cash flow statement on a gross basis, except for the GST component of investing and financing activities, which are disclosed as operating cash flows.